shotover/shotover-proxy/windsock/readme.md

 windsock = { git = "https://github.com/shotover/shotover-proxy" }
 ```

-And then implement the crate like this:
+And then implement the crate like this (simplified):

 ```rust
 fn main() {